yarden/MISO/docs/source/sashimi.rst

 The distribution can be plotted using the ``--plot-insert-len`` option, which takes as input: (1) an insert length file (ending in ``.insert_len``) produced by MISO and (2) a plotting settings filename.
 For example: ::

-  python plot.py --plot-insert-len sample.insert_len settings.txt --output-dir plots/
+  sashimi_plot --plot-insert-len sample.insert_len settings.txt --output-dir plots/

 will produce a histogram of the insert length in ``sample.insert_len`` and place it in the ``plots`` directory.
 The histogram might look like this: